 As conditions worsen, a new phenomenon—climate migration—will take hold.
 A 2020 study by the Union of Concerned Scientists estimated that sea-level rise alone could displace more than 1.3 million Floridians by 2100.
 With more frequent and severe hurricanes, inland flooding, and unmanageable heat, people will simply leave.
 But where will they go?
 Mass migration will strain resources and infrastructure in other states, leading to a domino effect of challenges across the U.S.

-The question is not whether climate change will make Florida uninhabitable, but when.
+The question is not whether climate change will make many Florida residents flee, but when.
 The state’s unique combination of geography, population density, and vulnerability to climate-driven phenomena puts it on the front lines of the climate crisis.
-Without immediate and aggressive action—both locally and globally—Florida’s future as a livable place is in serious jeopardy.
-The longer we delay, the more likely it becomes that the Sunshine State will be remembered as the state that sank under the weight of a changing climate.
+Without immediate and aggressive action—both locally and globally—Florida’s future property values are at risk, those that sell now will beat the stampede and conserve at least some of the equity they have built up.